Settling the Score with Mr. Zoldan

 “It wasn’t until you arrived that the pattern sharpened.”

-“There was someone in the office,” he said slowly, “who couldn’t stop talking about your books.
-Praising them.
+“There was someone in the office,” he said slowly, “who couldn’t stop talking about your books and praising them.
 Recommending them.
 Obsessed, really.
 He’d pin your quotes to the bulletin board.
 Read passages out loud at gatherings.
 Use your phrasing in conversations, in pitches…” Zoldan lifted a finger, marking the moment.
-“Until,” he said, “you joined us.”
+“Until” he said, “you joined us.”

 “Why?”
 I asked.
 “How?”